MauricioCafiero/CafChem/README.md

 ## CafChemRNN
 - Train an RNN on a SMILES dataset.
 Use the tools provided to generate novel molecules.
 - Using a provided foundation model, finetune with a specific dataset for targeted molecule generation.

+## CafChemTxGemma
+- Inference with TxGemma models
+- Finetune a TxGemma model on your medchem dataset

 ## CafChemQM_UMA
 - Uses ASE to implement calculations using Meta's [UMA MLIP](https://github.com/facebookresearch/fairchem).